 Somehow, I've worked my way into a career in which I mostly get paid to write about festivals and drugs.
-The upshot is that I get free entry to lots of festivals; the downside – for my health and general wellbeing – is that I get free entry to lots of festivals.
+The upside is that I get free entry to lots of festivals; the downside—for my health and general well-being—is that I get free entry to lots of festivals.

-I don't spend every single weekend during the summer getting fucked in a field, but this year the gods (and various commissioning editors) deigned that I would be heading to four festivals in as many weekends.
-Unfortunately, this schedule happened to cross over with perhaps the busiest point so far in my working life, meaning I was going to have to return to civilisation from each weekender in an employable state, rather than having the luxury of moping around the house for days, buried under an avalanche of existential dread.
+I don't spend every single weekend during the summer getting fucked up in a field, but this year, the gods (and various commissioning editors) decided that I would be heading to four festivals in as many weekends.
+Unfortunately, this schedule happened to cross over with perhaps the busiest point so far in my working life, meaning I was going to have to return to civilization from each weekender in an employable state, rather than having the luxury of moping around the house for days, buried under an avalanche of existential dread.

 Clearly, I needed a cure for my comedowns.

-Over the years I've come to believe that the only real post-sesh salvation is a course of sleep, exercise and positive thinking – that if you spend three days jamming intoxicants into your own face, you should expect some retribution.
-But there is a world of impassioned advice online that seems to suggest it doesn't necessarily have to be this way, so I decided to try the cures that were offered up here most regularly – a different one, each week by serotonin-sapped week.
+Over the years, I've come to believe that the only real post-sesh salvation is a course of sleep, exercise, and positive thinking—that if you spend three days jamming intoxicants into your face, you should expect some retribution.
+But there is a world of impassioned advice online that seems to suggest it doesn't necessarily have to be this way.
+I decided to try the cures that were offered up here most regularly—a different one each week by serotonin-sapped week.

-I started this experiment with some tablets containing 5-HTP, reason being: generally, the internet's most championed cures for a comedown are:
+I started this experiment with some tablets containing 5-HTP, reason being that generally, the internet's most championed cures for a comedown are:

 - 5-HTP supplements